 This is an amazing utterance in a time when so many have been led to believe that Yeshua (Jesus) came to start a new religion.

 So what does Orthodox Rabbi Simcha Pearlmutter have to do with Chief Joseph RiverWind?
 They both learned the TRUTH, but not in the usual way.
-Chief Joseph had been witnessed to by many Christians, including his own father, but due to the horrific cruelty committed for over 500 years by those who claimed to be Christians, their witness held no validity.
-The same could be said for Orthodox Rabbi Pearlmutter, who set out to destroy the name of Yeshua, but instead found Yeshua in his own ancient Jewish prayerbooks.
-Neither came to the faith reading the gospel of John.
-Neither came to faith in church saying the sinner’s prayer.
+Chief Joseph had been witnessed to by many Christians, including his own father, but due to the horrific cruelty committed for over 500 years by those who claimed to be Christians their witness held no validity.
+The same could be said for Orthodox Rabbi Pearlmutter.
+He set out to destroy the name of Yeshua, but instead found Yeshua in his own ancient Jewish prayer books.
+Neither came to faith in Israel’s Messiah by reading the gospel of John.
+Neither came to faith in a church saying the “sinner’s prayer”.
 For these two men, and for hundreds of others like them, the usual pattern did not apply.
 That is because God cannot be put into a theological or denominational box.
 He’s too big!
 He doesn’t fit!
 God told Rabbi Pearlmutter, “I have made you clean before My Father in heaven.
 Now please make Me clean before My people.
 Cleanse My name before My people.”
 And He instructed Chief Joseph RiverWind to, “Make music and point people to Me!”

 The atrocities perpetrated on Chief RiverWind’s people had caused Chief Joseph RiverWind to reject his father’s brand of Christianity.
 So filled with bitterness, Chief Joseph returned to the old traditional ways of his native people, where he heard stories that had been told and retold, generation after generation, stories committed to memory, word for word, by the Old Ones.
 These incredible stories revealed the Creator’s name, YoHeWah.
 They told of a Spirit Being, who responded to the prayers and fasting of an old Chief who went up on a sacred mountain (like Moses) to plead for his people, by creating a window in time, a window in the sky through which the old Lakota Chief beheld a man.
 This man was pierced and he was hanging on a tree.
 “He died,” the Spirit Being told the Lakota Chief’, “so your people might live.”
 When the old Chief asked who this man who died for them was, the Spirit Being told the Chief He was YoHeWah’s Son, “Bright Morning Star.”